Egor-Skriptunoff/pure_lua_alert/README.md

 If some argument is omitted or set to nil, then its default value is used
 (see "Configurations" section on how to set default values).
 * **text:**
-   Text to be displayed in the terminal window (empty string by default)
+   Text to be displayed (empty string by default)
 * **title:**
    Window title ("Press any key" by default)
 * **colors:**
-   Forground and background color names (keys from table `all_colors`) separated by a slash, `"black/silver"` by default.
+   Forground and background color names, separated by a slash, `"black/silver"` by default.
-   Examples: `"dark blue/lime"`, `"magenta/black"`,...
    Omitting one of the components (`"cyan/"`, `"/green"`,...) means "I don't care omitted color", white or black color will be used in place of omitted component to maximize the contrast.
    Omitting both components `"/"` means "use your terminal's default colors".
+   Color names are actually the keys in table `all_colors`, examples: `"dk-blue", "lime"`, `"magenta", "white"`,...
    Color names are case-insensitive, light=lt, dark=dk, gray=grey, non-alphanumeric chars are ignored:
    `"Light Red"` = `"lightred"` = `"LtRed"` = `"light-red"` = `"Lt.Red"`  = `"light red"`  = `"red"`
 * **wait:**